seanmpuckett/sai/docs/Keywords.md

 	.. [expr] observe using [function]
 	.. [expr] alter using [function]

-Use a previously defined function as the process for an iterator or comprehension.
+Use a previously defined function with an iterator or comprehension.

 \<\>

-### VALUES _operator_ / _compherension_
+### VALUES _compherension_

-	.. values [collection] // unary operator
-	.. [collection] values // comprehension operator
+	.. [collection] values

 Returns the values of a collection’s elements.

-	debug values fruit
+	debug fruit values
 	debug friends first values

 	> [ 'Apple', 'Banana', 'Citron' ]